 How to create groupings

-- Click on the Create grouping button and give it a Grouping name.
+- Click on the Create grouping button, give it a Grouping name and click Save Changes.